 Other sources of funding

-There are a number of funding opportunities available via the British Association of Occupational Therapists and College of Occupational Therapy (BAOT/COT) to support members' education, research and CPD activities.
+There are a number of funding opportunities available via the Royal College of Occupational Therapists (RCOT) to support members' education, research and CPD activities.

 The British Dietetics Association General and Education Trust Fund (BDA GET) Trust Fund exists to advance education and other charitable purposes related to the science of dietetics.

 The British Geriatrics Society (BGS), as part of its charitable activities, administers a number of grants, prizes and awards with a view to encouraging high quality research and furthering the development of professionals with an interest in older people's healthcare.

 The British Geriatrics Society (BGS) offers a limited number of grants to trained nurses (and nurses in training) with a special interest in the care of elderly people to attend meetings and/or to visit services with an innovative approach.

 The grants are available to trained nurses and to nurses still in training irrespective of professional affiliation.

 The British Geriatrics Society (BGS) offers a limited number of grants to trained therapists (and therapists in training) with a special interest in the care of elderly people to attend meetings and/or to visit services with an innovative approach.

 The scheme's primary purpose is to provide funds so at least one therapist in a multidisciplinary team can be exposed to innovative educational experiences relevant to the special needs of older patients.

 The grants are available to trained therapists and to therapists still in training irrespective of professional affiliation.